Shehab1-2/HfizTracker/README.md

      ```bash
      expo start
      ```
-   - For **Web** (if using RN for Web or Expo Web):
+   - For **Web**:
      ```bash
      npm run web
      ```

 ## Usage

-1. **Check Dashboard**: Get an overview of daily average, total memorized, surahs completed, and your Juz status.
-2. **Update Surahs**: Tap any surah card to open the modal and input how many verses you've memorized so far.
-3. **Toggle Filters**: In the "Overall Progress" chart, tap "WEEK," "MONTH," "YEAR," or "ALL" to see how your memorization changed over time.
-4. **Keep Goin'**: Each day you memorize, update your verse count; the dashboard automatically saves your daily total.
+1. **Dashboard Overview**: View your daily Hifz statistics, completed Surahs, and Juz progress
+2. **Track Progress**: Update your memorization progress after each session
+3. **Review History**: Use the timeline views to track your journey
+4. **Set Goals**: Create personalized targets for your Hifz journey

 ## Tech Stack

-- **React Native** – Core framework for cross-platform app development.
+- **React Native**: Core framework
-- **React Native Paper** – UI components with sweet theming.
+- **React Native Paper**: UI components
-- **AsyncStorage** – Local data storage for progress and history.
+- **AsyncStorage**: Local data persistence
-- **React Native Chart Kit** – For gorgeous bar charts.
+- **React Native Chart Kit**: Progress visualization

 ## Contributing

-Pull requests, code reviews, bug reports, and feature requests are all super welcome.
-Let's make Quran memorization tracking even more dope!
+We welcome contributions to improve this tool for the Ummah.
+Every line of code you contribute can help someone in their journey of connecting with the Quran.

-1. Fork the repo
+1. Fork the repository
-2. Create your feature branch: `git checkout -b feature/fancyNewFeature`
+2. Create your feature branch: `git checkout -b feature/NewFeature`
-3. Commit your changes: `git commit -m "feat: add fancy new feature"`
+3. Commit changes: `git commit -m "feat: add NewFeature"`
-4. Push to the branch: `git push origin feature/fancyNewFeature`
+4. Push to the branch: `git push origin feature/NewFeature`
-5. Create a Pull Request
+5. Submit a Pull Request

 ## License

-This project is licensed under the MIT License, so go forth and remix responsibly.
+This project is licensed under the MIT License.
+Feel free to use and modify it for the benefit of the community.

 ## Contact

-**Questions?** Slide into the issues or start a discussion on GitHub. **Wanna collaborate?** Email me at `[yourEmail@domain.com]`.

-Made with ❤️ for a new generation of learners. _Stay consistent, and keep shining._
+For questions, suggestions, or collaboration, please:

+- Open an issue on GitHub
+- Start a discussion
+- Email us at `[yourEmail@domain.com]`

+---

+Made with dedication for the seekers of Allah's words. _May Allah سُبْحَانَهُ وَتَعَالَىٰ accept our efforts and make the Quran the light of our hearts._

+> "Indeed, those who recite the Book of Allah, establish prayer, and spend out of what We have provided for them, secretly and publicly, can hope for a transaction that will never perish." - _Fatir 35:29_